 Sheku Jibilla Senior Prefect.

 Copy: Principal, St Andrew's Secondary School

-Lesson Title: Formal Letter Theme: Writing Lesson Number: L3-L096 Class: SSS 3 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Identify the features of a formal letter.
-Identify different types of formal letters.
-Use an outline to draft a formal letter.
-Write a letter demonstrating correct usage of the features of a formal letter.
-Use appropriate and relevant vocabulary when writing a letter.
-Write a letter with correct grammar and spelling.
-Preparation Write the features of a formal letter on the board (see end of lesson).
-Write the outline of a formal letter on the board (see end of lesson).
-Practise reading the example letter, 'Request for a Lesson on the Administrative History of Moyamba District', aloud (see end of lesson).
+Lesson Title: Formal Letter Theme: Writing Lesson Number: L3-L096 Class: SSS 3 Time: 40 minutes By the end of the lesson, pupils will be able to: 1.
+Identify the features of a formal letter.
+2. Identify different types of formal letters.
+3. Use an outline to draft a formal letter.
+4. Write a letter demonstrating correct usage of the features of a formal letter.
+5. Use appropriate and relevant vocabulary when writing a letter.
+6. Write a letter with correct grammar and spelling. letter on the belesson).
+2. Write the outline the board (see 6).
+3. Practise reading 'Request for a Lead Administrative His the example letter,